Title I of the Patriot Act: Section 102: Condemnation of discrimination

-FBI Technical Support Center funding
+Section 103: FBI Technical Support Center funding

 Section 103 increased funding for the FBI's Technical Support Center to $200,000,000 for fiscal years 2002, 2003, and 2004.

-Requests for military assistance
+Section 104: Requests for military assistance

 Section 104 amended title 18 of the United States Code to allow the Attorney General to request assistance from the Department of Defense when weapons of mass destruction are used unlawfully within the United States, or are unlawfully used outside the country by U.S. citizens.
 Chemical weapons are specifically excluded from the definition of Weapons of Mass Destruction in this section.

-Expansion of the NECTF
+Section 105: Expansion of the NECTF

 Section 105 charged the Director of the Secret Service with developing a national network of electronic crime task forces, based on New York's Electronic Crimes Task Force model.
 This network, also known as the National Electronic Crime Task Force (NECTF) is responsible for "preventing, detecting, and investigating electronic crime, including potential terrorist attacks against critical infrastructure and financial payment systems".

-Presidential authority
+Section 106: Presidential authority

 Section 106 clarified the President's authority to investigate, regulate, or prohibit any financial transactions that fall within the jurisdiction of the US.
 This section also authorized the President to confiscate assets belonging to any "foreign person, foreign organization, or foreign country" who the President found had participated in an attack on the United States.
 Finally, this section ordered that if action under this section is based on classified information, that information may be presented to the reviewing judicial authority ex parte and in camera – that is, outside the presence (and possibly without the knowledge) of the accused or his attorney.